Lullabot/jenkins_github_drupal/README.md

         only used in clone_site.sh to ensure that the file permissions are set properly on the Drupal file directory.
 * `-h`  Show this message
+* `-H`  Use hard links when rsyncing the files directory.
+This is useful if your files directory is large, but will likely result in data corruption so use caution with this flag, and be sure to update the source files regularly.
 * `-i`  The Github pull request issue number.
 * `-l`  The location of the parent directory of the web root.
 Same as `<webroot>`.